ianyeoh/imager/README.md

 # Imager

 Python script that renders images as text to the terminal either as ASCII art or as a colour image (on supported terminals) using ANSI colour escape codes.
+Useful for generating image previews in a terminal/non-GUI environment.
 Uses PIL for image manipulation.
 Requires NumPy (external installation required).

 Supports GIF, PDF, PNG, TIFF, and WebP image types.